 At Key Stage 4 (13-16) we deliver the full national curriculum and other statutory requirements of Science, English, Maths, and PE to all students.
 Students access their entitlement to the Arts, Humanities, MFL and Design and Technology by choosing these in the optional part of their curriculum.
 Personal and Social Education (including careers, citizenship, health and sex education and work related learning) is delivered within form time and via Super Learning Days.

 Our curriculum provides opportunities well beyond the statutory minimum outlined above.
 We offer two main languages, French and Spanish but also have students achieving success in languages such as Arabic.
 We offer four Technology courses: Graphics, Engineering, Catering and Hospitality and Health and Social Care.
 We offer a range of Arts courses including GCSE Art, and this has been further enhanced by the introduction of Photography.
 Humanities include History, Geography and RS options.
 Physical Education is followed as part of the core curriculum, in addition PE can also be chosen as a BTEC option.
-We have Level 2 vocational qualifications (equivalent to GCSE grades 9 to 1) at Key Stage 4 in Business Studies, Engineering, Hospitality and Catering, Health and Social Care, Performing Arts and Sport.
+We have Level 2 vocational qualifications (equivalent to GCSE grades 9 to 1) at Key Stage 4 in Business Studies, Digital Media, Engineering, Hospitality and Catering, Health and Social Care, Performing Arts and Sport.

 Our Key Stage four curriculum will continue to evolve in response to emerging needs of the students alongside national developments.
 Students and parents receive advice about the most appropriate pathway at Key Stage 4.